storacha/specs/w3-replication.md

 }
 ```

-The `blob/replica/allocate` task receipt includes an async task that will be performed by the storage node - `blob/replica/transfer`.
+The `blob/replica/allocate` task receipt includes an async task that will be performed by the storage node: `blob/replica/transfer`.
 The `blob/replica/transfer` task is completed when the storage node has transferred the blob from its location to the storage node.

 #### Blob Replica Allocate Capability Schema